FMASolutions/ToolBox/Docker/BuildingImages.md

     docker history IMAGE

+note: some commands only add metadata to the manifest (such as adding a setting the maintainer), while others will create a layer (such as copying files from the host to image layer)

 we can also see the manifest json object by running the following command (where IMAGE is the image id / image name):

     docker inspect IMAGE

+note: the layers mentioned in the manifest are only the R/O layers containing data (can be seen in the size column of the docker history command output.)